og-yona/irc-discord-bridge-python-bot/readme.md

     - !topic - When typed from IRC, prints the Discord channel topic to IRC - and when typed from Discord, prints out the IRC channel topic to Discord
     - !status - Will print out the current bot/bridge uptime
     - !info - Will print out general info about messages being relayed and how to mention discord users from IRC
     - !btc - Fetches the current BTC/USD -value from CoinMarketCap and prints it out to linked IRC and Discord channels
-	- !value <symbol> - Fetches the current STOCK/USD -value of stock symbol from finance.yahoo.com and prints it out to linked IRC and Discord channels
+    - !value [stocksymbol] - Fetches the current STOCK/USD -value of stock symbol from finance.yahoo.com and prints it out to linked IRC and Discord channels
-	- !ignorequits <ircuser> - if there is a IRC-user with unstable connection causing spam on Discord, you can ignore this user for the JOINS/PARTS/QUITS with this command. (currently only saved for runtime)
+    - !ignorequits [ircuser] - if there is a IRC-user with unstable connection causing spam on Discord, you can ignore this user for the JOINS/PARTS/QUITS with this command.
     - !shutdown to kill the bot. (only for botops) (works on IRC too)
-        - On 'clean' shutdown, the runtime-settings, such as used language and ignored IRC-quit -users are saved to settings.json, so they will be loaded on next time the bot runs.
+    - On 'clean' shutdown, the runtime-settings, such as used language and ignored IRC-part/quit/join-users are saved to settings.json, so they will be loaded on next time the bot runs.
-- Messages from IRC can be sent to Discord through a webhook, making them look almost like real Discord Users (with a bot tag).
-    - With no webhook given - messages will be relayed directly through the bot
 - Additional Quality of Life features for IRC:
     - Check messages for URLs, and if found, parse and report to IRC:
         - The webpage title (if available)